ViktorStolbovoy/Foobar2000Filters/README.md

 # foo_upsampler
 Changes input sample rate from 44.1, 48, 88.2 or 96kHz to 88.2, 96, 176.4 or 192kHz using integer convertion rates 2 or 4.
 Data with sample rates 176.4 or 192kHz passed through as is.
-The design goal was to find the best compromise between aliasing and ringing for use in R2R NOS DAC I've built.
-Most of the other implementation introduces use near brick wall filters which is not really necessary and produce excessive ringing.
+The design goal was to find the best compromise between aliasing and ringing to use in R2R NOS DAC I've built.
+Most of the other implementations use near brick wall filter which results in ringing.
+More gently slopes are usually ok unless you're target is out of band (and hearing) mesuerements.

 # foo_filtertree